WalletWasabi/WasabiDoc/docs/building-wasabi/HowToDebug.md

 ---
 {
-  "title": "Developers debugging Guide", "description": "A step by step guide for developers about how to debug Wasabi."
+  "title": "Developers debugging Guide", "description": "A step by step guide for developers about how to debug Wasabi.
+This is the Wasabi documentation, an archive of knowledge about the open-source, non-custodial and privacy-focused Bitcoin wallet for desktop."
 }
 ---